Rogers Lions

 The Rogers Lions were a minor league baseball team based in Rogers, Arkansas in 1936 and 1937.
 Beginning play as the Rogers Rustlers in 1934, and with Rogers using other nicknames (Cardinals, Reds), Rogers teams were members of the Class D level Arkansas State League from 1934 to 1935 and the Arkansas-Missouri League from 1936 to 1938, winning league championships in 1934, 1935 and 1938.

-Rogers was a minor league affiliate of the St. Louis Cardinals in 1935 and the Cincinnati Reds in 1938.
-Rogers teams hosted minor league home games at the Athletic Park.
+Rogers teams were a minor league affiliate of the St. Louis Cardinals in 1935 and the Cincinnati Reds in 1938.

+Rogers hosted home minor league games at the Athletic Park in Rogers.